siddharthbhurat4/ros_ws/README.md

       ` xhost + `

+  * Change your directory to the cloned repo that is "ros_ws"

-  * Build the Docker file and creating a container
+  * Building the Docker file and creating a container

     ` docker-compose build `